 - Charming Connecticut towns

 - A constellation of islands that’s a holdover from the Victorian Era, the Thimble Islands

 - Attractions perfect to visit for your next birthday in CT

 - Free things to do in Connecticut

-And be sure to download your copy of the free Connecticut Travel Guide!
+And be sure to read the most unique things to do in southern Connecticut and download your copy of the free Connecticut Travel Guide!

 Updated and republished for the new summer season: July 19, 2022